olgaemms/davidemms.github.io/index.md

 </figcaption>
 </figure>

 Despite OrthoFinder using a more rigorous, gene-tree based approach to ortholog inference it is incredibly fast!
+In addition to this, it also returns far more comparative genomics data than other methods (orthogroups, orthologs, rooted genes trees, gene duplication events etc.)

 <figure>
 <img src="{{ site.github.url }}/assets/img/Runtime.png">